epgfm/canvas-FF-prod/07-probabilityFields/README.md

-# 05-angelField
+# 05-probabilityFields

-Something like a star field but with angels
+Randomized grid of non-overlapping squares filled with colored pixel given a per-square probability.